dougmacklin/generator-foundation-browserify/README.md

 yo foundation-gulp-browserify
 ```

-Run gulp to start the server:
+Start the server:
 ```
-gulp
+npm start
 ```

 View in your browser at [http://localhost:8080/](http://localhost:8080/)